SkoolNotes/Taproot/KBhHIST201ColdWarEssayPlanningJack.md

 2) To do so, however, countries had to balance values and pragmatism in order to ultimately support their goal of doing so.

-**Cold war dynamics of the 1960s created a diplomatically timely opportunity for the development of Sino-French relationships for both states to assert their nationalism-fueled need for increased international recognition; to garner heightened recognition, both had to leverage diplomatic pragmatism in balancing their values with their realities to ultimately support their nationalistic goals of recognition.**
+**Cold war dynamics of the 1960s created a diplomatically timely opportunity for the development of Sino-French relationships for both states to assert their nationalism-fueled need for increased international recognition; to garner heightened recognition, both had to leverage diplomatic pragmatism in balancing their values with their realities to ultimately achieve their nationalistic goals of added recognition.**

 ****